mkkmaomao/AdaLog/README.md

-# AdaLog
+# AdaLog: A Semi-supervised Approach for Industrial Anomaly Detection via Self-adaptive Clustering
+This work has been published in IEEE Transactions on Industrial Informatics.

-For the details, please refer to the following GitHub link: https://github.com/LogAnomalyAnalysis/AdaLog
+For the basic implementation details, please refer to the following GitHub link: https://github.com/LogAnomalyAnalysis/AdaLog

-Sorry for any inconvenience!
+We apologize for any inconvenience!